liquidcronos/rogata_engine/docs/source/usage.rst

 Setting up the Game Area
 ========================
 The first step in actually using the engine is to set up the game area.
-Since the Egine needs a camera to calibrate itself and track  at least one :py:class:`rogata_library.dynamic_object`, the first step is setting up a camera.
+Since the engine needs a camera to calibrate itself and track at least one :py:class:`rogata_library.dynamic_object`, the first step is setting up a camera.

 The Camera needs to be affixed above the game area perpendicular to the ground.
 In General the higher up the camera the better since it leads to a larger game area.
-However it aslo decreases the precision of the object tracking.
+However, it also decreases the precision of the object tracking.
 This also means that bigger markers have to be used.
-This can ofcourse be circumvented by using a higher resolution camera.
+This can of course be circumvented by using a higher resolution camera.
-Since higher resolution pictures take longer to process this could however slow down the engine depending on the computer its running on.
+Since higher resolution pictures take longer to process this could however slow down the engine depending on the computer it's running on.

 .. note::